 From the 1909 Arkansas Office of the Secretary of State Report.

-An unusually named Governor of Arkansas, Xenophon Overton Pindall was a native son of Missouri, being born on August 21, 1873 in the town Middle Grove, a son of Lebbeus and Elnorah Snell Pindall.
+An unusually named Arkansas political figure, Xenophon Overton "X.O.
+Pindall served terms in both houses of the Arkansas legislature and reached his highest degree of political noteriety in 1907, when he took office as Governor of Arkansas.
+A native son of Missouri, Xenophon Overton Pindall was born on August 21, 1873 in the town Middle Grove, the son of Lebbeus Aaron (1834-1915) and Elnorah Snell Pindall.
+An oddly named figure in his own right, Lebbeus A. Pindall also was politically involved, serving two terms in the Arkansas House of Representatives from Desha County.
 As an adolescent Xenophon attended both the Missouri Military Academy and later the Central College of Missouri.
 In 1896 he earned his law degree from the University of Arkansas and soon after set up a law practice in his new home state.

-In December 1902 Xenophon married in Desha County, Arkansas to Mae Quilling, and it is recorded that the couple had no children during the course of their marriage.
-In the same year as his marriage to Mae Quilling, Pindall won election to the Arkansas State House of Representatives from Desha County, serving in this body until 1906.
+In December 1902 Xenophon married in Desha County, Arkansas to Mae Quilling, to whom he was wed until his death.
+The couple would remain childless In the same year as his marriage to Mae Quilling Pindall won election to the Arkansas State House of Representatives from Desha County, serving in this body until 1906.
 That same year he mounted a campaign for state Attorney General, but his candidacy proved to be unsuccessful.
 Not one to let a loss get the best of him, Pindall later became a candidate for the Arkansas State Senate at the end of 1906 and was elected, taking his seat in early 1907.

-At the start of 1907, incumbent Arkansas Governor John S. Little suffered a nervous breakdown and resigned from office.
-The president of the senate, John Isaac Moore became acting Arkansas governor.
-His time in office concluded with the end of the legislative session, and at that time the President pro tempore of the Senate (Mr. Xenophon Pindall) became the Governor.
+In February 1907 incumbent Governor John Sebastian Little suffered a nervous breakdown one month after being inaugurated.
+The president of the senate, John Isaac Moore, became acting Arkansas governor.
+Moore's time in office concluded with the end of the legislative session that May, and at that time Xenophon Pindall was elected as President of the Senate, and by virtue of that office was Governor of the state.

 Although he was technically acting governor, Pindall managed to create a lasting piece of legislation during his time in office, that being the creation of the Ozark National Forest.
 He is also mentioned in the 1995 edition of the Governors of Arkansas: Essays in Political Biography as taking "special pride in the enactment of a pure food and drug law, the imposition of a franchise tax on foreign corporations, and the passage of a measure designed to prevent price discrimination".